SEUNGKYUCHUNG/SEUNGKYUCHUNG/README.md

 - 👀 I’m interested in making cool apps.
 - ⭐ Coming soon: "Computaris Astris", "Running App", "Photosynthesis", and "The Staff".
 - 🌱 I’m almost done with school.
-- 💞️ I’m looking forward to collaborate with you.
+- 💞️ I’m looking forward to collaborating with you.
 - 📫 You can reach me here.
 ## <span style="color: black;" onmouseover="this.style.color='blue'" onmouseout="this.style.color='black'">Languages & Tools</span>